adolfo-html/opsys_project2/README.md

 I need to define my data structures first.
 I think I can do multilayered arrays in C++ to make my matrices and vectors, so let's go with that

 Ok first I need to relearn how to read the content of a file

+UPDATE: I figured out the file reading and I made a cool interface.

+Now I need to make my data structures and then update my input file so I can assign the right data to them.
+After THAT, I need to actually make the program to detect if the stuff is deadlocked.